haseena97/carbon_footprint_proj/README.md

 ## Model Building
 First, I performed feature selection to address multicollinearity.
 I also split the data into train and tests sets with a test size of 20%.

 I tried different linear and tree-based models that I think would be a good fit for small dataset with outliers and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret.
+I chose MAE because it is relatively easy to interpret.<br>
 Models:
 - Linear Regression
 - Lasso Regression